 Being a SaaS (software as a service) platform, uCoz runs the gamut from standard to the most advanced site building solutions.
 In fact, it gives you complete freedom of customization even within their absolutely free plan.
 As opposed to its competitors, uCoz lets users make changes in the HTML code of their sites.
 This makes uCoz the best candidate for advanced users.
 Ever since the launch of the platform eight years ago, its users have written and shared thousands of handy widgets specially for uCoz – you are free to use them, too.

 The system offers a list of modules that you can enable in order to build a multi-faceted or narrowly specialized website.
 For instance, if you need an e-shop only, you have to enable the E-shop module.
 But if you want to extend it, nothing stops you from enabling other modules, such as Forum, Mini Chat, GuestBook, Polls, just to name a few.
 Another feature that is worth mentioning, is the ability to attach your own domain name for free.

 There are three options in terms of designs on uCoz: you can either select a ready template (there are nearly 250 items), create your own theme using their Template Builder, or opt for one of the Premium templates available at their official templates store.

 #4 Customer Support

 Technical support for the websites built with uCoz is performed in English, Russian, French, German, Romanian, Spanish, Ukrainian and Arabic languages.
 The system has 16 full-fledged language localizations.

-Customer support is performed via emails and through their numerous Community Forum.
+Customer support is performed via emails and through the Community Forum.
 There are also many video tutorials and step-by-step guides covering all the stages of website building with uCoz.